-Semi-detached early twentieth century villas along Commercial Road

-- The area south of the current boundary continues the historic character of Dereham in a wellpreserved and attractive row of houses of a variety of scales. - The houses along Commercial Road reflect the prosperity which the town experienced in the late nineteenth and early nineteenth century in connection with the coming of the railway and the associated industries.
+Semi-detached early twentieth century villas along Commercial Road Reasons for Inclusion - This area, to the south of the previous boundary, continues the historic character of Dereham in a well-preserved and attractive row of houses of a variety of scales. - The houses along Commercial Road reflect the prosperity which the town experienced in the late nineteenth and early nineteenth century in connection with the coming of the railway and the associated industries.